 What is Scarcity?

-Scarcity, also known as paucity, is an economics term used to refer to a gap between insufficient resources and the many theoretical needs that people expect to be met by the said resource.
-As a result, people are forced to decide how best to allocate a scarce resource in an efficient manner so that most of the needs and those additional wants can be met.
-Therefore, all resources with non-zero cost in the process of consumption can be considered scarce to a given extent.
+Scarcity, also known as paucity, is an economics term used to refer to a gap between availability of limited resources and the theoretical needs of people for such resources.
+As a result, entities are forced to decide how best to allocate a scarce resource in an efficient manner so that most of the needs and wants can be met.
+Therefore, all resources with a non-zero cost in the process of consumption can be considered scarce to a given extent.
 However, in practice, what really matters is what we call relative scarcity.

 Basics of Scarcity

 Hypothetically speaking, if every resource on earth was abundant, there would be no need for economists.
-Decisions on resource allocation would not be necessary, and it means tradeoffs would be redundant.
+Decisions on resource allocation would not be necessary and tradeoffs would be redundant.
 Unfortunately, the real world does not work in such a way.
 Each commodity comes with a price; essentially, each resource on earth shows a degree of scarcity.